 - Enrich data from other sources if necessary.

 - Monitor and check data on an ongoing basis.

 - Technology: Equip your clients with technology solutions that will streamline processes and save time for data owners, stewards, and managers.
 Find tools that suit the technical expertise of users — solutions that are too complex will have little value to your clients.

 Your Expertise and Services Add Value

 As a Data Analytics as a Service provider, your role must be more than just a reseller.
-Your clients and prospects will rely on you for recommendations for the best solutions to use for their businesses and their use cases.
+Your clients and prospects will rely on you for recommendations for the best solutions for their businesses and use cases.
 They’ll also count on you to help them implement those solutions and train their staffs to get optimal results.

-They may also need some guidance and education on the topic of data quality — turning to you for best practices that ensure they’ll get reliable, accurate insights.
+They may also need some guidance and education on data quality – turning to you for best practices that ensure they’ll get reliable, accurate insights.
 Your expertise helps them maximize the ROI they receive from their data analytics solutions, but it will also benefit your business.
 Lending your expertise to your clients’ applications will ensure they gain the insights they need to advance their businesses.
 That’s a reputation you want.